Perspicacity11/CV/README.md

 **Business Development Executive (Agencies Lead)**

-*Led the agencies desk at Linkfluence UK*
+*Led the agencies BD desk at Linkfluence UK*
-- Principal focus was to establish commercial relationships with social media, digital and strategy professionals in the global agency sector, consult on the provision of social media intelligence among Linkfluence's agency clients and prospects, and champion the work of the company in this space
+- Establish commercial relationships with social media, digital and strategy professionals in the global agency sector
+- Consult on the provision of social media intelligence among Linkfluence's agency clients and prospects
+- Champion the work of the company in this space
 - Market remit covering the UK, Ireland, North America and anglophone Africa.